BCCMS Faculty Biographies

 Mrs. Mary Blackburn graduated from Bryan College with a degree in Piano Pedagogy.
 While at Bryan, she studied piano and organ with Jason DuRoy.
 She teaches private piano lessons (both Traditional and Suzuki) and preschool music in the greater Chattanooga area and is currently serving as adjunct faculty in the piano department at Bryan College.
 She is the Vice President and Program Chair of the Chattanooga Music Teachers Association.
 She resides in Soddy Daisy, TN, and is involved with the music ministry at her church. **not taking students at this time

 Mrs. Allison Hall has been teaching private piano lessons for close to ten years.
 She graduated from Bryan College with a piano pedagogy degree in 2008 and has taught piano since high school.
 Allison loves teaching a variety of ages and levels, and her students range from kindergarten through adult age.
-Allison and her husband Josh live in Dayton, TN, and are expecting their first child in February! **not taking students at this time
+Allison and her husband Josh live in Dayton, TN, and are the parents of a little boy! **not taking students at this time

 Mrs. Rachel Jones, Piano

-Mrs. Rachel Jones has taught piano lessons for three years and has studied piano under several teachers for 15 years.
+Mrs. Rachel Jones has taught piano lessons for four years and has studied piano under several teachers for 15 years.
 She has been playing since she was 4, and she is offering private piano lessons for beginning and elementary students using a combination of Suzuki and traditional methods.
 Rachel is a member of the Chattanooga Music Teachers Association and the Music Teachers National Association.
 She graduated from Bryan College with a B.A. in English Literature in 2010.
-She lives in Dayton with her husband, Keith.
+She lives in Dayton with her husband Keith and is expecting their first child early December!

 Alissa Passburg has been teaching private piano lessons for eight years during which time she has taught students ranging in age from 5-84 and ranging in level from beginner to advanced/pre-college.
 She holds a Bachelor of Science degree in Piano Pedagogy from Bryan College and is currently in the process of becoming a Nationally Certified Teacher of Music through the Music Teachers National Association.
-She is the Coordinator of BCCMS and a member of the Chattanooga Music Teacher's Association.
-Please visit her website for further information here.
+She is the Director of BCCMS and a member of the Chattanooga Music Teachers Association.
+Please visit her website for further information here .

 Mrs. Sally Powell, NCTM, holds a Bachelor of Music degree in Vocal Performance from Moody Bible Institute.
-In 2012, she received a grant to study at The Contemporary Commercial Music Vocal Pedagogy Institute at Shenandoah University, where she completed Level I certification in Somatic Voicework© The LoVetri Method.
-Her performance experience includes five seasons with the Chicago Symphony Orchestra Chorus under the direction of Maestros Duane Wolfe and Daniel Barenboim.
-A member of NATS and MTNA, she has taught voice and piano students for over twenty years in her private studio as well as a suburban Chicago high school.
-Sally serves as Vice President of the Chattanooga Music Teachers Association, and her students have been finalists and winners in regional and state competitions.
-In addition to her work with private students, she directs the Bryan College Community Youth Choir, which she founded in 2010.
+She is an active arts advocate and was chosen 2013 Music Teacher of the Year by the Chattanooga Music Teachers Association.
+An Adjunct Music Professor at Bryan College, her performance experience includes five seasons with the Chicago Symphony Orchestra Chorus under the direction of Maestros Duane Wolfe and Daniel Barenboim.
+In 2012, Sally received a grant to study at the Contemporary Commercial Music Institute at Shenandoah University.
+She earned Level I Certification in Somatic Voicework, the LoVetri Method™.
+A member of NATS and MTNA, she has taught voice and piano students for twenty years in her private studio as well as a suburban Chicago high school.
+Sally has served on the Executive Board of the Chattanooga Music Teachers Association, and her students have been finalists and winners in regional and state competitions.
+Mrs. Powell was the founding Director of the Bryan College Community Youth Choir, leading the group from 2010 through 2013.
 Sally lives in Dayton with her husband, Ken, and their sons, Joshua and Clayton.
-More info...

-Alicia Roberts completed a B.S. degree in Musical Theatre from Bryan College this past May.
-During her time at Bryan, Alicia appeared in numerous musical and theatrical performances, some of which include "Annie Get Your Gun" in 2009, "The Man of LaMancha" in 2010, and her senior musical showcase, "Dear Old Friends", this past February.
-While at Bryan, Alicia attended regular voice lessons, sang in both the Bryan College Chorale and Chamber Singers, and competed in the National Association for Teachers of Singers (NATS) competition.
-She is currently residing in Dayton with her husband and is teaching musical theatre, music lessons, and drama lessons part-time at Rhea County Academy.
+Alicia Roberts completed a B.S. degree in Musical Theater from Bryan College in May of 2011.
+As a student at Bryan, she appeared in numerous musical and theatrical performances, including "Annie Get Your Gun" in 2009, "Scrooge" in 2010, and the musical theater showcase, "Dear Old Friends" in 2011.
+While in college, Alicia regularly attended voice lessons, sang for the Bryan College Chorale, Chamber Singers, and Worship Leadership Teams, and competed in the National Association for Teachers of Singers (NATS) competition.
+During the 2011-2012 school year, she taught music and drama classes at Rhea County Academy, and directed their Christmas and spring productions.
+This fall marks the beginning of Alicia's third year teaching private voice lessons with BCCMS.

 Jamie Smith holds his Bachelor of Science degree in Music Education from the University of Tennessee at Chattanooga and is the director of bands at Dayton City School.
 Mr. Smith has taught percussion in public and private schools for over ten years and has performed with and taught award winning drumlines and percussion ensembles.
 He was also a percussionist with the Chattanooga Symphony and Opera from 2000-2002 under the direction of Maestro Robert Bernhardt.
 Mr. Smith's students have received numerous regional and state awards and scholarships.
 Mr. Smith is a member of the ETSBOA, TSSBDA, TBA, TBA, and PAS.
 He currently resides in Dayton with his wife, Bethany, and two children, James and Chloe.